-In the pseudo section the apparent resistivity is plotted on a color scale for all electrode configurations, the data profile shows the same data, but plotted as a graph for each focus depth, the different focus depths can be selected in the window to the left of the profile and pseudo section.
+In the pseudo section the apparent resistivity is plotted on a color scale for all electrode configurations, the data profile shows the same data but plotted as a graph for each focus depth, the different focus depths can be selected in the window to the left of the profile and pseudo section.

 The task is to remove obvious outliers in the data as exemplified by the red arrows in the above figure.
-These can be due to bad electrodes, instrument malfunction etc.
+These can be due to bad electrode contact, instrument malfunction etc.

-Data points are toggled in and out of use by pressing Alt+A and Alt+Q while the points are selected with the mouse.
-It is also possible to remove all datapoints in which a bad electrode is involved (e.g. due to bad electrode contact or faulty cables) by selecting the electrode in the "Electrode Positions" window.
+Data points are toggled on and off by pressing Alt+A and Alt+Q while the points are selected, it is also possible to remove all datapoints in which a bad electrode is involved (e.g. due to bad contact or faulty cables) by selecting the electrode in the "Electrode Positions" window.